puppetlabs/puppet-specifications/language/types_values_variables.md

 ### Float ([from, to])

 Represents a range of *inexact* real number values.
-The default is the range +/- infinity.
+The default is the range +/- Infinity.

 A float is an *inexact* real number using the native architecture's double precision floating point representation.
 In contrast to `Integer`, operations on `Float` can cause the result to be negative or positive *Infinity* (i.e. it loses precision to the point where there is no value digits left).
 This is treated as an error in the Puppet Programming Language (it can be observed by dividing a floating point value with 0).